magusnebula/Ansible-Bareos/README.md

 # Ansible-Bareos
-Ansible module for rolling out a Bareos Enviroment
+Ansible module for rolling out a Bareos Enviroment.
+This is a vastly updated version of https://github.com/tiernap/ansible-bareos/ made to run on 16.2.

 ## Running the playbook
 ```